gradle/gradle/JavadocStyleGuide.md

 ## 1.4 Where Javadoc is used

-At the minimum, Javadoc is present for every public class, and every public or protected member of such a class, with a few exceptions such as overrides and self-explanatory members:
+At the minimum, Javadoc is present for every public type (including public inner types), and every public or protected member of such a type, with a few exceptions such as overrides and self-explanatory members:

 ```java
 public Image getImage(URL url, String name) {}
 ```

 ## 1.5 A note on IDEs

+### 1.5.1 IntelliJ IDEA

 IntelliJ IDEA will display `<p>` or an empty `*` as a new line: